fennifith/Status/.github/CONTRIBUTING.md

 ## Build Instructions

-This project has certian icon sets and fonts missing from the open source repository, as they are under a different license.
+This project has certain icon sets and fonts missing from the open source repository, as they are under a different license.
 This will not affect how you compile the project, as I am using a somewhat hacky method of getting the resource ids for these items from strings at runtime.
 Everything else should work as normal.

 To build the project from the command line, see [Build Your App from the Command Line](https://developer.android.com/studio/build/building-cmdline) (android docs).